Jacob François Marulaz

-Jacob François Marulaz or Marola, born 6 November 1769, died 10 June 1842, joined the Army of the Kingdom of France as a cavalry trooper and rose to become a field officer during the French Revolutionary Wars.
-Under the First French Empire, he became a general officer and fought under Emperor Napoleon I of France in two notable campaigns.
+Jacob François Marulaz or Marola (6 November 1769 - 10 June 1842), joined the Army of the Kingdom of France as a cavalry trooper and rose to become a field officer during the French Revolutionary Wars.
+Under the First French Empire, he became a general officer and fought under Emperor Napoleon in two notable campaigns.

 He became a cavalryman under the Ancien Régime and by 1798 he commanded a regiment of cavalry.
 He fought in the 1806–1807 campaign in Poland, commanding a brigade of cavalry.
 During the 1809 Danube campaign, he led a division of corps cavalry and played a prominent role.
 Afterward, he commanded forces in the interior.
 He retired from service after the Hundred Days and briefly returned to active duty in the 1830s.
 MARULAZ is one of the names inscribed under the Arc de Triomphe, on Column 11.

 Early career

 Born on 6 November 1769 in Zeiskam in territory then belonging to the bishop of Speyer (in modern-day Germany), Marulaz enlisted in the French army's Esterhazy Hussar Regiment in 1784.
 While in this unit, which became known as the 3rd Hussars, he was promoted to Farrier in 1791 and Quartermaster in 1792.